-The images below indicate summer Arctic ice volume at six-week intervals, from the present back to 2005.
+The images below indicate summer Arctic ice volume each September, from the present back to 2005.
 Red is the thickest; purple represents thin ice, one meter or less.
 The Arctic experienced a record minimum ice cover in September of 2012, in both extent and volume, beating the previous record of 2007.
 Apparently that record still stands in 2019.
 More images like this and current animations are available at Polar Portal.